First-round pick Tyrese Haliburton leads Kings past Nuggets

 TIP-INS

 Nuggets: Porter had three 3s in the third quarter. … The game marked the 1,000th of Paul Millsap’s 14-year career.
-Millsap previously played for Utah and Atlanta. … Nuggets coach Mike Malone was whistled for a technical in the first quarter moments after Jokic’s dunk put Denver up 18-16.
+Millsap previously played for Utah and Atlanta. … Malone was whistled for a technical in the first quarter moments after Jokic’s dunk put Denver up 18-16.

 Kings: Hield has made at least one 3-pointer in 70 consecutive games, the longest active streak in the NBA. … Harrison Barnes dished out a career-high eight assists. … The Kings were charged with a technical after Fox yelled at officials from the bench in the third quarter.